844.520.6993

 We recommend doing your own research on automated email services to find a service that fits your needs.
 For starters, you can check out automated email sites like MailChimp or Sender.

-Networking is one of the best things you can do to market your house cleaning business.
+Networking is one of the best house cleaning marketing tips you can use to boost your house cleaning business.
 You can increase your clientele, build professional relationships, and learn from seasoned professionals.
-Strike up a conversation and build those connections in settings like association meetings, events, or even online!
+So don’t be afraid to strike up a conversation and build those connections in settings like association meetings, events, or even online!

 Ways To Network

 • Associations: Associations provide various resources to their members, such as online directories, marketing materials, and more.
-These types of resources may help you improve and grow your house cleaning service.
+These types of resources may help you improve and scale your house cleaning business.
 Not to mention, you’ll meet many business owners along the way!
-Here’s a list of cleaning associations you can check out and one association related to the house cleaning industry.
+Here’s an association related to the house cleaning industry.

 • Expos and Trade Shows: Business owners from the house cleaning industry come together to network, learn from seasoned professionals, and attend workshops.
 Expos are a great setting to meet with hundreds of people, exchange contact information, and build connections.
 Take a look at these yearly expos and trade shows that you could attend—one might just be in your area!